Now included with WELL Membership: Mastodon

 Your WELL membership now gives you access to our Mastodon server and the entire Fediverse, in addition to the rich conversations in our local conferences.
 The Fediverse is an internet-wide social network. free of advertising, algorithms, and corporate objectives.
 Join us and see Mastodon Quick Start Guide to join the worldwide conversation today!

-Currently in the Inkwell
+NOW in the Inkwell

 Welcome to a gathering that’s like no other.